Brochure: Advanced User Security Mapping

-Yes, Advanced User Security Mapping allows you to create rules and exceptions based on users characteristics (LDAP group, User attributes or Organizational Unit) and AUSM will automatically reassign permissions based on the criteria set.
-For Example—you can take one user and give them the admin role, or take an entire department and give them access to a specific account, all without modifying Active Directory or LDAP.
+Yes, AUSM allows you to create rules and exceptions based on users' characteristics (LDAP group, user attributes, or organizational unit), and then automatically reassigns permissions based on the criteria set.
+For example, you can take one user and give them the admin role, or take an entire department and give them access to a specific account, all without modifying Active Directory or LDAP.

-Does Advanced User Security Mapping write information back into LDAP or Active Directory?
+Does AUSM write information back into LDAP or Active Directory (AD)?

-No, AUSM only reads information from LDAP and AD, but does not push back information to them.
-Many organizations follow the common practice of not allowing a third party application to modify their corporate security structure.
+No, AUSM only reads information from LDAP and AD, but does not push information back to them.
+Many organizations follow the common practice of not allowing a third-party application to modify their corporate security scheme.

 How do I know what access a specific user is assigned?

-Advanced User Security Mapping’s interface has a rules page where you can type in a username and AUSM will show you their access and what rules apply to get that access.
+AUSM's interface has a rules page where you can type in a username and AUSM shows you their access and what rules apply to get that access.

-Yes, users can be assigned to aliases automatically using the same rule definition process based on LDAP group, attributes, or Organizational Unit.
+Yes, users can be assigned to aliases automatically using the same rule definition process based on LDAP group, attributes, or Organization Unit.

 How do I see what users have access to a security group and account?

-How do I add new Active Directory users to the Content Server?
+How do I add new AD users to the Content Server?

-When users are removed from Active Directory, does the synchronization process also remove them from the Content Server?
+When users are removed from AD, does the synchronization process also remove them from the Content Server?

-AUSM currently does not remove users from the Content Server database when they are removed from the directory.
-This is an enhancement that has been under consideration and if it would be of interest to you please contact us at firstname.lastname@example.org
+AUSM doesn't currently remove users from the Content Server database when they are removed from the directory.
+This is an enhancement that has been considered, and if it would be of interest to you, please contact us.